Love Is The Message: The-Dream Congratulates Christina Milian’s Pregnancy With Extensive Post

 The-Dream Congratulates Christina Milian On Being Pregnant

-While Christina Milian is expecting her precious swirl seed with boyfriend Matt Pokora, her ex hubbie, The-Dream, is congratulating her with all the love.
+While Christina Milian is expecting her precious swirl seed with boyfriend Matt Pokora, her ex hubby, The-Dream, is congratulating her with all the love.

 In fact, he took to Instagram to write a lengthy comment about love, along with a pic of Christina’s boyfriend holding her sonogram: